 Hiding Behind Small Talk

-Someone in your close circle asks you how you’re doing, and you immediately say, “I’m fine, and you?”
+Someone in your close circle asks you how you’re doing, and you immediately deflect by talking about the weather.
+Or you offer a polite “fine.”
 Sound familiar?
-When you do this, you’re trying to shift the attention away from yourself to the other person.
+When you do this, you’re trying to shift attention away from yourself.

 If you’re looking to distract yourself from what’s wrong, there’s a good chance you’re glued to your phone, laptop, or television.
-You might spend hours gaming, streaming, or on social media so that you don’t have to process your emotions.
+You might spend hours gaming, streaming, or on social media not to have to process your emotions.

 Avoiding People

 How do you stop this pattern of behavior?
-Accept your true feelings, and make a conscious decision to do something about them.
+Accept your true feelings and consciously decide to do something about them.

 Get Real About Your Personal Life

 Swap the chit-chat for some real conversation!
 Confide in a trusted friend.
-Whether it’s an issue with your physical health, your relationship troubles, or work stress, find someone to talk to.
+Whether it’s an issue with your physical health, love life, or work stress, find someone to talk to about what’s happening in your life.

 Look after your mental health.
-If you can’t open up to a friend or family member, consult a therapist.
-It can be easier to talk to an impartial person rather than your inner circle.
+Consult a therapist or life coach if you can’t open up to a friend or family member.
+Talking to an impartial person rather than your inner circle is frequently easier.

 Shift Your Focus